Law & Order: Puke-ageddon

 DUNK-DUNK!

-Actually doing this in a tiny way, especially with some small amount of forethought and planning (like making them sandwiches to eat in the car!), makes me feel like an incredibly good mom.
+Actually doing this, especially with some small amount of forethought and planning (like making them sandwiches to eat in the car!), makes me feel like an incredibly good mom.

 Amazing how much three little sandwiches can lull a mom into a false sense of competence, isn’t it?